dimtion/guttermarks.nvim/README.md

 # GutterMarks.nvim

-A simple Neovim plugin that displays [marks](https://neovim.io/doc/user/motion.html#_7.-marks) in the buffer gutter as signs.
+A Neovim plugin that displays [marks](https://neovim.io/doc/user/motion.html#_7.-marks) in the buffer gutter as signs.
 Keep track of your marks visually with customizable appearance and behavior.